STEllAR-GROUP/tutorials/hlrs2019/session2/README.md

 ---
 ## What is a (the) future?

-Many ways to get hold of a future, simplest way is to use (std) async:
+There are many ways to get hold of a future.
+The simplest way is to use (std) async:

 ```
 int universal_answer()